 I have always had trouble eating food due to my Gastroparesis.
 When I was younger, food would frequently give me stomach aches and cause me to get sick.
 As I got older, my eating habits continued to make me sick and quickly limited my food options.
 I would frequently end up in the hospital for days at a time, unable to eat anything or maintain hydration.
-While I was going through this doctors could not figure out what was causing these problems and I went undiagnosed.
-Some doctors thought it was all in my head while others just believed I could not eat certain foods.
+While I was going through this, doctors could not figure out what was causing these problems and I went undiagnosed.
+Some doctors thought it was all in my head, while others just believed I could not eat certain foods.
 Finally, at the age of 17, I was officially diagnosed.

-While due to my illness I have faced many challenges, the most recent being to no longer continue my major of nursing and change fields to something less demanding on the body, it as also given me a strength I would have not known I ever had.
+I have faced many challenges from living with Gastroparesis, the most recent being that I will no longer pursue a major in nursing and change fields to something less demanding on the body.
+However, it has also given me a strength that I would never have known I had.
 Though I can’t eat or drink anything, I still love food!
-I love to cook and bake for my family and friends, I love to buy them random food items I want because that is a way for me to still enjoy and maintain a positive image of food.
+I love to cook and bake for my family and friends.
+I love to buy people random food items I want because that is a way for me to still enjoy and maintain a positive image of food.

-I’ve been in the ER till 5 a.m. and showed up to work at 8 a.m., I’ve maintained a 3.0 or higher in college even when I’ve missed weeks of school due to being in the hospital,
+I’ve been in the ER till 5 a.m. and showed up to work at 8 a.m., I’ve maintained a 3.0 or higher in college even when I’ve missed weeks of school due to being in the hospital.
 I work my ass off to make sure what defines me is not my illness but my determination to overcome it.

-Anyone with a chronic illness will tell you it sucks; it is an hour by hour process.
-You have break downs and you hate the world and feel so alone at times it physically hurts, but the strength you find within yourself to keep going is endless.
-The comfort you find in finding someone else who has what you have is amazing and the support you get from anyone who has a chronic illness is awesome.
+Anyone with a chronic illness will tell you it sucks; it is an hour-by-hour process.
+You have breakdowns and you hate the world and feel so alone at times it physically hurts, but the strength you find within yourself to keep going is endless.
+The comfort in finding someone else who has the same diagnosis as you is amazing, and the support you get from anyone who has a chronic illness is awesome.

 Join us in our Friends in the Fight Group to share your stories and connect with our community.